Knights_1600x660B

 The Knights evolved from late-night chamber music reading parties with friends at the home of violinist Colin Jacobsen and cellist Eric Jacobsen.
 The Jacobsen brothers, who are also founding members of the string quartet Brooklyn Rider, serve as artistic directors of The Knights, with Eric Jacobsen as conductor.
 Since incorporating in 2007, the orchestra has toured consistently across the United States and Europe.

 The Knights seek to share music with a broad general public regardless of background, and the group designs programs to appeal to both loyal followers and new listeners alike.
 The Knights perform in traditional concert halls as well as in parks, plazas, and bars, and create unusual and adventurous partnerships across disciplines.
-Counted among recent highlights are fully-staged performances of Bernstein’s Candide at both Tanglewood and Ravinia; the release of a recording of the Brahms and Beethoven Violin Concertos with Gil Shaham; and a full 2021 summer season in a reawakened New York City, with performances at Central Parks’ Naumburg Bandshell, Bryant Park, Governors Island, and Green-Wood Cemetery.
+Counted among recent highlights are fully staged performances of Bernstein’s Candide at both Tanglewood and Ravinia; the release of the album “Shorthand” with composer Anna Clyne and cellist Yo-Yo Ma, and the 2025 summer season featuring performances at Central Park’s Naumburg Bandshell, Bryant Park, Caramoor Center for Music and the Arts, and the Clark Art Institute.

 The orchestra seeks out and prioritizes collaborative partnerships with artists often underrepresented in classical music.
 Recent seasons have included performances with Brooklyn-based Pan Evolution Steel Orchestra, with African musicians as part of William Kentridge’s The Head and the Load, and with a diverse group of contemporary composers and performers including Vijay Iyer, Kinan Azmeh, Angélica Negrón, and Jessie Montgomery, among others.

-The Knights are proud to share a three-concert series presented by Carnegie Hall for the upcoming 2023-24 season.
-Programs include new works commissioned as part of the Rhapsody project, a multi-year initiative inspired by the 2024 centennial of George Gershwin’s Rhapsody in Blue.
-The Knights’ Carnegie Hall concerts in 2023-24 will feature Chris Thile, Wu Man, Magos Herrera, and Jeffrey Kahane, among other esteemed collaborators.
+In the 2025-26 season, The Knights continue our concert series presented by Carnegie Hall, featuring a new work by songwriter and composer Gabriel Kahane for clarinetist Anthony McGill, commissioned as part of the orchestra’s Rhapsody project.
+Rhapsody is a multi-year initiative inspired by the 2024 centennial of George Gershwin’s Rhapsody in Blue.
+The Knights’ Carnegie Hall concerts this season feature poet J. Mae Barizo, pianist Dan Tepfer, and other esteemed collaborators.
+Learn more.